-- Generate data by measuring length to the nearest inch, half-inch and quarter-inch and organize the data in a line plot using a horizontal scale marked off in appropriate units. - Understand the concept of area measurement. a.
-Recognize area as an attribute of plane figures; b.
-Measure area by building arrays and counting standard unit squares; c.
-Determine the area of a rectilinear polygon and relate to multiplication and addition. - Solve real-world and mathematical problems involving perimeters of polygons, including finding the perimeter given the side lengths, finding an unknown side length, and exhibiting rectangles with the same perimeter and different areas or with the same area and different perimeters.
+24. Generate data by measuring length to nearest inch, half inch and quarter inch and organize the data in a line plot using horizontal scale marked off in appropriate units.

+25. Understand the concept of area measurement

+- a.
+Recognize area as an attribute of plane figures - b.
+Measure area by building arrays and counting standard unit squares; - c.
+Determine the area of a rectilinear polygon and relate to multiplication and addition.

+26. Solve real-world and mathematical problems involving perimeters of polygons including finding the perimeter given the side lengths, finding an unknown side length, and exhibiting rectangles with the same perimeter and different areas or with the same areas or with the same area and different perimeters.